Depart-de-Sentier/Legal/Statutes/statutes_en.md

 ## 14. Constitution of the Association

-These statutes were adopted at the founding meeting of 01.02.2022 and came into force on that date.
+These statutes were approved at the general assembly of 19.05.2023 and came into force on that date.

 Date, Place: 1.2.2022, 5223 Riniken